Manage formulas of Excel files with Node.js via C++

 // Register more functions in the file (if any)

-workbook.getWorksheets().registerAddInFunction(id, "TEST_UDF1"); // in this way you can add more functions that are in the same file
+workbook.getWorksheets().registerAddInFunction(id, "TEST_UDF1"); // you can add more functions from the same file

 // Access first worksheet